 In addition to Heartworm, this annual test also checks for exposure to the tick transmitted diseases of Lyme Disease, Anaplasmosis, and Ehlichiosis.
 If you have questions about ticks or tick transmitted disease, just ask.

 While springtime sees the reemergence of the Minnesota State Insect (the mosquito) and renewed concerns regarding heartworm disease transmission, we encourage the year-round use of oral parasite preventatives.
 Whether you have known it or not, each month when giving your pet its heartworm preventative pill you have also been deworming the intestinal tract or the common roundworm, hookworm and whipworm.

 FLEA AND TICK PREVENTATIVES

-Summer each year means the dreaded emergence of fleas and ticks.
-In most cases our recommendation is to use the highly effective topical application of FRONTLINE PLUS as a preventative against flea and tick infestations.
+Although external parasites can be a risk year-round, summer is often the peak of fleas and tick season.
+In most cases our recommendation is to use the highly effective oral flea and tick medications available by prescription, such as NexGard.
+Topical application of Frontline Plus is also an effective preventative against flea and tick infestations.
 Please stop in or call if you have any questions about your specific needs or concerns with external parasite control.